let your creativity flow like the Buffalo (River)

 If you want to experience more of a connection to the land, apply for the farm stay 'scholarship' which is a work exchange discount of $150 from the residency fee each week (maximum of $300 value).
 For those staying less than 30 days, this includes two hours of guided activity which may be centered on the garden, compost, bamboo, trail, or other basic maintenance needs.
 Additionally, you'll find 4 hours on your own balanced daily or in larger time blocks to help on the land which is likely a physical activity with additional guided direction, but can be managed on your own schedule. *This is based on an interview after application and contractual commitment.

 Camp Wonder Wander is a creativity retreat space with a total of 17 acres including 500 ft of Buffalo River frontage.

 Open year-round so you can experience the season of your choice.

 Residency terms include 1, 2, or 3 weeks.
-Two rooms are available for 1 month (or longer) options based on extended interview after application.
+Three room options are available for 1 month (or longer) based on extended interview after application.

 see pics of the land, spaces, and rooms here